kartoff-an/EMSim/README.md

 ## Features

-* **Point Charge Visualization**
-  Charges can be rendered as colored glows (red for positive, blue for negative) with smooth falloff.
+* **Point Charge Visualization** - Charges can be rendered as colored glows (red for positive, blue for negative) with smooth falloff.

-*  **Dynamic Electric Field Lines**
-  Real-time field line tracing using Runge-Kutta method based on the current configuration of charges.
+*  **Dynamic Electric Field Lines** - Real-time field line tracing using Runge-Kutta method based on the current configuration of charges.

-*  **Live Field Vectors**
-  Small arrows show the direction of the electric field at grid points.

-*  **Charge Interaction**
-  Drag-and-drop UI to add, move, or remove charges.
+*  **Charge Interaction** - Drag-and-drop UI to add, move, or remove charges.
 Charges update the field in real-time.

 ##  Tech Stack